csumphan/i18n-app/README.md

 Cloning and running this repo will display the application on `localhost:8080`

 The next few sections of the introduction will go over what and how I implemented each part of the assignment.
-For example, babel/webpack setup and testing setup.
+For example, babel/webpack setup.

 ### React Project Setup